The Bell tolls: AT&T drops the hammer at WarnerMedia

 Greenblatt will be in charge of the entertainment divisions and the streaming video service that will go up against Netflix, Amazon, and soon Disney and Apple.

-While Greenblatt is credited with leading the successful turnaround of NBC’s entertainment division, he faces a challenge in retaining WarnerMedia’s talent and content creativity at a time when AT&T is already showing that it intends to keep WarnerMedia on a short leash.
+While Greenblatt is credited by some in the media industry with leading the successful turnaround of NBC’s entertainment division, he faces a challenge in retaining WarnerMedia’s talent and content creativity at a time when AT&T is already showing that it intends to keep WarnerMedia on a short leash.

 One person who deals with WarnerMedia units on a regular basis and asked to remain anonymous due to those business relationships said that the former Time Warner executives were prevented from making decisions even on small projects without AT&T’s approval.